Alaska marmot: Predation

 The Alaska marmot is preyed on by wolverines, gray wolves, grizzly bears, coyotes, and foxes.
 Eagles, particularly the golden eagle, are a major predator of younger marmots.

 A sentry marmot will alert the colony via a two-toned, high-pitched warning call if there is a predator in the area.
 The older marmots will defend and keep a lookout for predators while the young play.
 Dens dug solely in dirt provide limited protection, but a den built under rocks and boulders can prevent the risk from large animals, such as grizzly bears, who dig marmots out of their dirt-dug dens.

 Ecosystem impact

 Marmots enrich soil with uneaten food, nesting material, and their feces, and help to aerate the soil with their digging.
 They also serve as a food source for a variety of predators.

 Behavior

 Social behavior

 Alaska marmots are very social, living in colonies of up to 50 while all sharing a common burrow system.
 Marmots typically have their own personal den, while the young live with their mother and the father lives in a nearby den.
-Especially in large colonies, the Alaska marmots utilize sentry duty rolls that are periodically rotated.
+Especially in large colonies, the Alaska marmots utilize sentry duty roles that are periodically rotated.

 M. broweri will mark their territory by secreting a substance from face-glands and rubbing the sides of their face on rocks around their den and various trails.

 Alaska marmots also enjoy sunbathing and spending a large amount of time in personal grooming.